viboon/microsoft-teams-sample-get-started/Node/SampleNotificationBot/README.md

 This signals to Microsoft Teams that this is not a bot designed for bi-directional communication; rather, it is a bot designed to only send messages back to a team (`scope:teams`) or an individual user (`scope:personal`).
 Notification Only bots should not be addressable in channels, and the personal context will only show "Activities", not "Conversations."

+>**Note** - Sideloading test apps currently bypasses the normal installation flow which enforces scope and the Notificaiton Only flag.
+Therefore in your tests, you will still be able to address your bot.

 ## Prerequisites